TSSKiller/uwe5622/README.md

-This is for usage with JELOS
+This is for use with JELOS